 When disabling usage metrics for their entire organization, admins can use the delete all existing usage metrics content option to delete all existing reports and dashboard tiles that were built using the usage metrics reports.
 This option removes access to usage metrics data for users in the organization who may already be using it.
 Deleting existing usage metrics content is irreversible.

 See Control usage metrics in the Admin portal article for details on these settings.

 Power BI is available in separate national clouds.
 These clouds offer the same levels of security, privacy, compliance, and transparency as the global version of Power BI, combined with a unique model for local regulations on service delivery, data residency, access, and control.
 Because of this unique model for local regulations, usage metrics aren't available in national clouds.
 For more information, see national clouds.

 Discrepancies between audit logs and usage metrics

-- Usage metrics may sometimes undercount activities due to inconsistent network connections, ad blockers, or other issues that can disrupt sending the events from the client.
+- Usage metrics may sometimes undercount activities because of inconsistent network connections, ad blockers, or other issues that can disrupt sending the events from the client.

 - Certain types of views aren't included in usage metrics, as described earlier in this article.

 - Usage metrics may sometimes overcount activities, in situations where the client refreshes without the need for a request being sent back to the Power BI service.
 For example, switching report pages doesn't issue a request a report load to the server since the page definition is already in the browser.

 - Sharing is disabled for the usage metrics report.
 To give people read access to the report, you first need to give them access to the workspace.